daxixi/Flyexpress-pytorch/README.md

 More detailed information can refer to the report [Fast regulated network over variable sets of features with loss annealing](https://github.com/daxixi/Flyexpress-pytorch/blob/main/report.pdf)

+## Highlights
+The highlights of this project include but not limited to
+* CNN + RNN for Multi label Multi Istanse problem
+* Focal Loss + Weighted BCE for intra&inter class unbalance
+* Multiple Tempering for better optimization

 ## Pretrained Model
 pretrianed model are provided, put them under folder premodel
 ## Dataset